 Mass Communications offers students the opportunity to gain a broad understanding of the media’s role in society, along with a highly specialized and personalized concentration in their area of professional interest – Broadcast and Social Media, Journalism, Video Game Design, or Visual and Brand Communications.
-Click here to see what students have to say about the program.
-More details are available by clicking here and here, too!
+See what students have to say about the program.
+More details are available here, too!

 Students are taught how to understand and critically evaluate the past, present and future of mass communications so that they are prepared to excel within its ever-changing structure and to produce changes within it.
 The program provides a mix of hands-on and theoretical courses in order to provide students with a well-rounded education.
 Students will thereby develop a foundation in both the creation of media and comprehension of the effects and significance of media products that they create and consume.

 We guide students through track selection and career preparation.
 Professionals with extensive field experience often teach courses in their area of expertise.
 This offers students a strong advantage in the field as they prepare not only for their required internship, but also their future.

 By acquiring effective communication skills–oral, written and visual–our graduates are prepared for careers in advertising, social media, video game design, public relations, journalism, television and radio production, graphic and web design, and photography.
 With the advent of the Internet, social media and electronic commerce, our majors also find employment in most any aspect of the corporate world, including sales and entrepreneurship.